My Favorite Pie Crust Recipe

 What can I do to fix crumbly pie crust?

 If your pie crust is crumbly, it means it’s probably too dry.
-You can add moisture to the dough to moisten it will help; just sprinkle a little ice-cold water into the dough a teaspoon at a time — you won’t need much — to make it more cohesive.
+You can add moisture to the dough; just sprinkle a little ice-cold water into the dough a teaspoon at a time—you won’t need much—to make it more cohesive.

 How do you seal a pie crust?